 The Cryomed Corporation from England has developed the Cryostar.
 Over the past three years, its use for podiatric-related conditions has been extensively tested for safe, effective and proven pain relief.
 The Cryostar was FDA approved for use in podiatric ailments in June 2003.
 Since bringing this "state of the art technology" to the podiatric arena, only a select group of Cryostar Certified Podiatric Physicians are qualified and demonstrate the necessary expertise to treat these painful foot conditions.
 Your podiatric physician was chosen to be one of these select few.

-Dr. Splken is one of four Cryosurgeons in the country to use the new Plantar fasciitis Probe.
-This probe makes a larger and longer iceball which enables him to effectively treat a larger area of the heel with more precision and accuracy.
-The company selected Dr. Splken as one of its top cryosurgeons and training centers to use this probe.
+Dr. Oliveros is one of four Cryosurgeons in the country to use the new Plantar fasciitis Probe.
+This probe makes a larger and longer iceball which enables her to effectively treat a larger area of the heel with more precision and accuracy.
+The company selected Dr. Oliveros as one of its top cryosurgeons and training centers to use this probe.

 The most common ailments I see in my practice are plantar fasciitis, heel spurs and generalized heel pain.
 Over the years many different treatments have been developed to try to eliminate these painful conditions.
 Cortisone injections, strappings, orthotics, and oral anti-inflammatories have had limited success.
 Even the newer surgical procedures such as endoscopic plantar fasciotomies, and ESWT (shock wave therapy) have not shown dramatic results.
 The Cryostar has been able to achieve results equal or better than these other surgical procedures, and at a much lower cost to YOU the patient.
 The Cryostar will allow me to provide the best possible treatment for any patient who suffers from heel pain.